Top

 By bus

-Many bus lines transport passengers through the city.
-Nevertheless, if you don’t know the city, it can be pretty tricky to understand where the stops are.
-It is always better to ask a local to know where they are.
+Many bus lines operate throughout the city, but if you’re unfamiliar with the area, it can be tricky to figure out where the stops are.
+It’s always best to ask a local for guidance.

 By taxi